 Open to your choice of subjects.
 No problem is necessary.
 You can be yourself.
-I listen whether you are coherent, make sense, or want to tell me stories about your life.
+I listen to help you become coherent, understandable and able to share your life’s stories.

 I will listen when you ramble, move from topic to topic or speak about random things.
 Getting the ideas out is more critical than coherency.
-Coherency comes when you know you are heard.
+With practice, your story becomes consistent, easy to follow, lively and passionate.

 Difficult conversations through storytelling: It may be difficult for you to speak to another about your problems or their behaviour or personal difficulties.
 You want an ear but not be overwhelmed with solutions.
 We can work on your story, what works and doesn’t until you feel comfortable; like a test drive.